MicrosoftDocs/trace-processor-docs/trace-processor/quickstart.md

 In this quickstart, you accessed process command lines from an ETW trace.
 Now, you have an application that can access data from traces.

+ Process information is just one of many kinds of data that can be stored in an ETW trace.

-The next step is to learn how to [extend](extensibility.md) TraceProcessor to access custom trace data.
+The next step is to learn about the other [data sources](data-sources.md) TraceProcessor can access.